-Instead, I think that "mécénat"; or developer patronage, from companies who benefit most from a healthy FLOSS ecosystem, is what we should be aiming for.
+Instead, I think that "mécénat"; or developer patronage, from companies which benefit most from a healthy FLOSS ecosystem, is what we should be aiming for.
 This is because, unless they are backed by a company, developers who want to provide quality Open Source software cannot realistically sustain full time development, no matter how generous their software users are.

 Also, unless you are blocking them (hint, hint), you'll notice that there are ads on this page, which I consider sufficient revenue enough.

 Finally the fact that I have the freedom to develop Free Software in my spare time should indicate that I'm well-off enough, and therefore that you should direct your generosity towards people who need it a lot more than I do.
-Or, if you really insist, you can always make a donation to the Free Software Foundation, as they are the main reason software like Rufus is possible.
+If you really insist, you can always make a donation to the Free Software Foundation, as they are the main reason software like Rufus is possible.

 At any rate, I'll take this opportunity to say thank you for your continuing support and enthusiasm about this little program: it is much appreciated!

 But please continue to feel free to use Rufus without any guilt about not contributing for it financially – you should never have to!

 The following tests carried out on a Windows 7 x64 Core 2 duo/4 GB RAM platform, with an USB 3.0 controller and a 16 GB USB 3.0 ADATA S102 flash drive.